The Office: The Search, 7.15

 The Office: The Search

-W: Brent Forrester, D: Michael Spiller
+Writer: Brent Forrester, Director: Michael Spiller

 Summary (NBC): When Jim gets an emergency phone call from Helene, he is forced to leave Michael in the bathroom of a gas station.
 Meanwhile, Holly, Erin, and Dwight set out on a journey to find Michael.
 Back at the office, Pam’s artwork starts a captioning contest that seems to offend Gabe.
 Guest stars: Amy Ryan, Linda Purl.

-The Office The Search trivia
+The Office The Search extras

 In a poll conducted February 3-7, 2011, Tallyheads rated this episode: 7.81/10